 iPad Air 3 release date rumours: When will the new iPad Air 3 come out?

 When will the iPad Air 3 go on sale in the UK?
 There's usually a delay of around 10 days between the announcement and the devices going on sale, so expect the iPad Air 3 to hit UK shops in late October 2015 or early November.
+If the September theory is correct, of course, expect that date to come forward by a month or thereabouts.

 Read next: Apple iCar rumours